Kong/docs.konghq.com/src/gateway/kong-enterprise/developer-portal/themes.md

 ## Theme files
 ### Themes directory structure
-The theme directory contains different instances of portal themes, each one of which determines the look and feel of the Dev Portal via HTML/CSS/JavaScript.
-Which theme is used at time of render is determined by setting `theme.name` within `portal.conf.yaml`.
-Setting `theme.name` to `best-theme` causes the portal to load theme files under `themes/best-theme/**`.
+Theme files allow you to determine the look and feel of the Dev Portal using HTML, CSS, and JavaScript.
+The theme directory contains different instances of portal themes.
+The theme that is used during rendering is determined by configuring the `theme.name` in the `portal.conf.yaml` file.
+For example, if you set `theme.name` to `best-theme`, the Dev Portal loads theme files in `themes/best-theme/**`.

-A theme file is composed of a few different directory:
+A theme file is composed of the following directories:
-- **assets/**
-  - The assets directory contains static assets that layouts/partials will reference at time of render.
+- **assets/**: Contains static assets that layouts and partials reference during rendering.
 Includes CSS, JS, font, and image files.
-- **layouts/**
-  - The layouts directory contains HTML page templates that `content` reference via the `layout` attribute in `headmatter`.
+- **layouts/**: Contains HTML page templates that `content` references via the `layout` attribute in `headmatter`
-- **partials/**
-  - The partials directory contains HTML partials to be referenced by layouts.
-Can be compared to how layouts and partials interacted in the legacy portal.
+- **partials/**: Contains HTML partials that are referenced by layouts.
-- **theme.conf.yaml**
-  - This config file sets color and font defaults available to templates for reference as CSS variables.
-It also determines what options are available in the Kong Manager Appearance page.
+- **theme.conf.yaml**: Sets the color and font defaults that are available to templates as CSS variables.
+It also determines which options are available on the Kong Manager appearance page.

-### Theme assets
+## Theme assets

-#### Path
+### Path
 - **format:** `theme/*/assets/**/*`

-#### Description
+### Description
-The asset directory contains CSS/JavaScript/fonts/images for your templates to reference.
+The asset directory contains CSS, JavaScript, fonts, and images for your templates to reference.

-To access asset files from your templates, keep in mind that Kong assumes a path from the root of your selected theme.
+To access asset files from your templates, keep in mind that {{site.base_gateway}} assumes a path from the root of your selected theme.

 | Asset Path | HREF Element |
 |--------------------------|---------------------------|